 The third recommendation is to support the DUI Task Force in providing the best model currently available for Compliance Based Removal.
 Thirty-three states have adopted some form of Compliance based monitoring criteria.
 Of those 33 states, Washington State and Tennessee have the most successful and well-run programs.
-What this means is that people must change their behavior and not try to drink and drive for six months prior to having the interlock removed.
+What this means is that people must change their behavior and not attempt to drink and drive for six months (180 days) prior to having the interlock removed.
+In other words, proving themselves sober to drive.